TRaSH-Guides/Guides/docs/index.md

 ### Special Thanks

-- [iXNyNe aka nemchik](https://github.com/nemchik){:target="_blank"} for introducing me in the world of dockers with DockSTARTer, and helping me to learn the basics for it.
+- [iXNyNe aka nemchik](https://github.com/nemchik){:target="_blank" rel="noopener noreferrer"} for introducing me in the world of dockers with DockSTARTer, and helping me to learn the basics for it.
-- [Roxedus](https://github.com/Roxedus){:target="_blank"} for helping me with the transfer/convert of my github guides to mkdocs and make everything look great.
+- [Roxedus](https://github.com/Roxedus){:target="_blank" rel="noopener noreferrer"} for helping me with the transfer/convert of my github guides to mkdocs and make everything look great.
-- [rg9400](https://github.com/rg9400){:target="_blank"} for the providing most of the Radarr v3 Custom Format Collection.
+- [rg9400](https://github.com/rg9400){:target="_blank" rel="noopener noreferrer"} for the providing most of the Radarr v3 Custom Format Collection.
 - Everyone who contributed to this project in anyway possible.